The Purge (TV series): Casting

 On February 26, 2018, it was announced that Gabriel Chavarria and Jessica Garza were cast as Miguel and Penelope Guerrero.
 In March 2018, Amanda Warren and Colin Woodell were cast as Jane Barbour and Rick Betancourt.
 In April 2018, Lili Simmons, Hannah Emily Anderson, Lee Tergesen and William Baldwin were cast as Lila Stanton, Jenna Betancourt, Joe and David Ryker.
 In May 2018, Fiona Dourif was cast as Good Leader Tavis.
 In June 2019, Derek Luke, Max Martini, Paola Núñez, and Joel Allen had been cast as series regulars for the second season.

 During a New York Comic Con 2019 interview, Joel Allen commented on the use of The Purge films' God mask in the TV series as "like a gift from the writers" as an actor.

 Actress Hannah Emily Anderson reflected on her role as Jenna Betancourt in a July 2020 interview, commenting on The Purge's Season 1 Finale.
 "It was so satisfying and exhilarating.
 Colin Woodell and Lee Tergesen were right there with me.
 We made it as real as we could for ourselves, and everything else faded away.
 We were in our precious little acting bubble.
 Those are the best moments."

 Filming

 Filming for the first season began May 2018.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the series has an approval rating of 22% based on 38 reviews, with an average rating of 5.51/10.
+On the review aggregator website Rotten Tomatoes, the first season has an approval rating of 42% based on 38 reviews, with an average rating of 5.51/10.
 The website's critical consensus reads, "Bloated and boring, The Purge kills its own fleetingly fun premise and proves that not all stories work better on the small screen."
 Metacritic, which uses a weighted average, assigned a score of 44 out of 100 based on 13 critics, indicating "mixed or average reviews".